cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 appcli tx send <recipientAddress> 1000uatom --from <senderAddress> --gas auto --gas-adjustment 1.5 --gas-prices 0.025uatom
 ```

+#### Other Transaction Creation Methods

+The command-line is an easy way to interact with an application, but `Tx` can also be created using a [REST interface](./interfaces.md#rest) or some other entrypoint defined by the application developer.
+From the user's perspective, the interaction depends on the web interface or wallet they are using (e.g. creating `Tx` using [Lunie.io](lunie.io) and signing it with a Ledger Nano S).

 ## Addition to Mempool

-Each full node that receives `Tx` performs local checks using an ABCI procedure, `CheckTx`, to check for invalidity.
-If the transaction passes the checks, it is held in the nodes' [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool)s (memory pools of transactions unique to each node) pending inclusion in a block - honest nodes will discard `Tx` if it is found to be invalid.
+Each full-node (running Tendermint) that receives `Tx` sends an [ABCI message](https://tendermint.com/docs/spec/abci/abci.html#messages), `CheckTx`, to the application layer to check for invalidity, and receives a Response.
+If `Tx` passes the checks, it is held in the nodes' [**Mempool**](https://tendermint.com/docs/tendermint-core/mempool.html#mempool)s (memory pools of transactions unique to each node) pending inclusion in a block - honest nodes will discard `Tx` if it is found to be invalid.
 Prior to consensus, nodes continuously check incoming transactions and gossip them to their peers.

 ### Types of Checks